edelstone/my-website-2/README.md

 This is the source code for my portfolio website.
 It's built from scratch using the [11ty static site generator](https://www.11ty.dev) and is designed to be simple, accessible, fast, and content-focused.

+Please use any of my code or design for your own purposes (except fonts, which must be licensed separately).

 ## Typography

 [Lausanne](https://www.weltkern.com/shop/detail-typeface/lausanne) by Nizar Kazan at WELTKERN&reg;.